Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-Once there is a quorum of votes is arrived at the API server will update the game chat with results of the round.
+### Once there is a quorum of votes, the API server updates the game chat with results of the round, and updates Tezos storage on the game contract.

 <br/>
 <p align="center">